Riemann zeta function: Globally convergent series

 Here B_{n} are the Bernoulli numbers and (x)_{k} denotes the Pochhammer symbol.

 Note that this representation of the zeta function is essentially an interpolation with nodes, where the nodes are points s = 2, 4, 6, ..., i.e. exactly those where the zeta values are precisely known, as Euler showed.
-An elegant and very short proof of this representation of the zeta function, based on Carlson's theorem, was presented by Philippe Flajolet in 2006.
+A short proof of this representation of the zeta function follows from Carlson's theorem.